 About Mythphile

-Mythphile is the mythology blog of Ellen N. Brundige, a freelance writer, scholar, and online entrepreneur who’s been posting about mythology and the ancient world on the internet since 1993.
+Mythphile is the mythology blog of Ellen Brundige, a humanities major from a family of scientists and educators.
+I’m a freelance writer and compulsive researcher who’s been posting online articles about the ancient world, mythology, and miscellaneous interests since 1993.
 I have an MA in classics and another in mythological studies which I earned in 2007 at Pacifica Graduate Institute.
-Pacifica teaches its students the theories of C.G.
-Jung and Joseph Campbell, and you will find their psychological take on mythology lurking implicitly or explicitly in many of my posts.

 (Portrait by Jon Williams © 2010.
 All Rights Reserved.)